mohitsshetty986/Personal-Projects/Article_Scraper and summarizer/ReadMe.md

-**Scraped News Articles from "The Washington Post" website using NLTK and BeautifulSoup python libraries.**
+**Scraped News Articles from "The Washington Post" website using NLTK python library.**

 **1) With a tokenizer element named "punkt", we will use "newspaper3k" to automatically extract structured information such as title, author, published date, text passage of article and a short summary of the article using the article URL from The Washington Post website.**